-After a student receives a suspension, both the parents/guardians and student, are asked to meet with the Assistant Executive Director prior to the student returning to the classroom.
+After a student receives a suspension, both the parents/guardians and student, are asked to meet with the Section Director(s) prior to the student returning to the classroom.

 You can find more information about intervention levels on the Pyramid of Intervention which can be located in section 6.1 of this handbook.